 To achieve these, Strategy and Stakeholder Management must become inseparable.
 To that end, I found it necessary that designers understand the correlation between communication and relationships and the importance of building trust.

 A good way to start is to understand and identify Cultural, Social, Political, and Technical issues of working with teams and stakeholders, master collaboration, and have a good grasp of what it takes to become a Trusted Advisor.

 These will speak more for you than the words that come out of your mouth in a meeting.
-I couldn’t agree more with Greever (2020) when he says that it’s ironic that Uxers are so good at putting the user first, at garnering empathy for and attempting to see the interface from the perspective of the user.
+I couldn’t agree more with Greever (2020) when he says that it’s ironic that UXers are so good at putting the user first, garnering empathy for and attempting to see the interface from the perspective of the user.
 Yet, we often fail to do the same thing for the people who hold the key to our success.